You have IRS debt and wonder whether you can file bankruptcy to erase the tax debt. This article is for you.

-IRS repayment plans can require large monthly payments.
+IRS repayment plans can require large monthly payments, potentially too expensive to afford.
 Additionally, the amount of IRS debt may decrease very slowly because continued penalties and interest increase the amount of tax debt.
 If you file bankruptcy for IRS relief, can you get rid of tax debt?

 What Happens to Tax Debt When You File Bankruptcy for IRS Relief?